 MUS 1502 Piano Class II (1) A continuation of MUS 1501.
-Prerequisite: MUS 1501.
+Prerequisite: MUS 1501

 MUS 1507 Secondary Keyboard Lessons (1) Private lesson study in any keyboard instrument listed in this catalog.
 Does not count for any music major or minor as the principal performing area.
 Prerequisite: initial enrollment by permission of applied area faculty.
 May be repeated.
+An additional fee is associated with this course.

 MUS 1510 Piano I (1) Technical study and easier compositions selected from the various eras of keyboard literature.
 In addition to weekly lessons, attendance at biweekly studio classes is required.
 May be repeated.
 Prerequisite: Successful completion of entrance examination required for initial enrollment.
+An additional fee is associated with this course.